hdbeukel/james/james/james-extensions/README.md

 James Extensions Module
 =======================

-The James extensions module is part of the James framework for finding good solutions for hard optimization problems using metaheuristics in Java.
-The extensions module provides additional components for advanced subset selection as well as other types of problems (e.g. permutation problems).
+The James extensions module is part of the [James framework][1].

+This module provides additional utitilies for advanced subset selection, as well as implementations of components for other types of problems (e.g. permutation problems).

 Status
 ======